Galina Bolden, Associate Professor, Communication

 Darcey Searles, SC&I PhD Program

 Darcey is a Ph.D.
 Candidate in Communication.
 She obtained her M.A. in Applied Linguistics from Teachers College, Columbia University and her B.A. in Spanish Literature and B.S. in Spanish Education from Boston University, with a minor in Linguistics.
 Darcey’s research focuses on everyday family interactions, especially those involving younger children.
 Her current projects include topics such as children using Facetime to show objects to family members and how families with children participate in word definitions as an activity.
+Darcey’s dissertation examines how young children constitute their family relationships in sibling-only contexts as well as in larger family activities, revealing a variety of interactional practices that compose everyday family life.

 Wan Wei, SC&I PhD Program